When I first started my business 5 years ago, I didn’t want to spend a penny towards my business.

 Scheduling my pins through Tailwind allows me to be active on Pinterest, even when I’m not.

 Convertkit is an email marketing service.
 MailChimp was my original email marketing provider, however, I found that they lacked a lot of the features I wanted for building my email list.
 When I first discovered Converkit, I thought they were a bit on the pricey side and felt uneasy about making the switch.
 However, the moment I imported my email list and begin utilizing everything they had to offer, I knew I had made the right decision.
+I have now more than doubled my daily subscribers with ConvertKit.

 4).
 Social Warfare